 Family Centered Mental Health Services

-We offer individual, family and group counseling for survivors of domestic violence and their children.
-The overall goal is to help partcipants learn how to cope with their personal trauma to reduce their trauma symptoms and enhance their sense of well-being.
+We offer individual, family and group counseling for survivors of intimate partner abuse and their children.
+The overall goal is to help participants learn how to cope with their personal trauma to reduce their trauma symptoms and enhance their sense of well-being.
 Objectives center around increasing our clients’ repertoire of coping strategies, reducing depression, assisting with short and long-term safety planning and decreasing feelings of isolation.
-In order to achieve these objectives, support groups and individual counselors address issues that impact long-term healing such as family safety planning, domestic violence education and the effects of child exposure to domestic violence, child development education, parenting skill-building and stress management.
+In order to achieve these objectives, support groups and individual counselors address issues that impact long-term healing such as family safety planning, intimate partner abuse education and the effects of child exposure to intimate partner abuse, child development education, parenting skill-building and stress management.

 A lot of the work we do at CORA centers around helping children heal from abuse.
-Our trauma-informed Children’s Program utilizes developmental assessments and parent consultations, transformational art therapy (A Window between Worlds), and early literacy curriculum (Raising a Reader) to promote healing from exposure to domestic violence.
-Individualized, psycho-educational consultations with parents strengthen their understanding of the effects of exposure to domestic violence on children and family members.
+Our trauma-informed Children’s Program utilizes developmental assessments and parent consultations, transformational art therapy (A Window between Worlds), and early literacy curriculum (Raising a Reader) to promote healing from exposure to intimate partner abuse.
+Individualized, psycho-educational consultations with parents strengthen their understanding of the effects of exposure to intimate partner abuse on children and family members.
 Personalized help and support for each child along with artistic and literary activities construct a mechanism for healthy brain development and parent-to-child engagement.
 Child play groups offered at the same time as adult support groups ensure that no parent misses support groups due to lack of childcare.
 Additionally, CORA’s Children’s Program Coordinator advocates for clients and their children with local schools and other county resources for children and families.